-The Company’s resettlement management standard is developed in line with the international guidelines such as the International Finance Corporation (IFC) and the International Council on Mining & Metals (ICMM).
-It is clearly stated that unnecessary resettlement should be avoided since it has a detrimental effect upon the quality of life of those affected communities.
-However, where resettlement is unavoidable, the Company then strictly follows the standard comprising of 6 key measures to minimize potential impacts.
+The resettlement management standard is developed with respect to human rights as an integral part of the Company’s sustainability.
+It is developed in line with international guidelines such as those of the International Finance Corporation (IFC) and the International Council on Mining & Metals (ICMM), which is clearly stated that unnecessary resettlement should be avoided.
+However, where resettlement is unavoidable, the Company strictly follows the standard, which comprises 6 key measures to minimize potential impacts as below information.

 1.Mutual agreement setting to develop objectives and mutual agreement with government agencies

 3.Expert consultation for maximum effectiveness of resettlement management